 If you haven’t already, considering putting together a post-purchase email funnel together for your eCommerce store.

 It can take a bit of time and testing to find the right funnel flow for your brand.
 But the numbers don’t lie.
-It’s definitely worth trying out!
+It’s worth trying out!